gmdsi/GMDSI_notebooks/README.md

 **Install Python and dependencies:**
  - If you have already installed Python using Anaconda, you can skip this step.
 If not, install [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you prefer )
  - If you are using __Windows__: go to the start menu and open "Anaconda prompt".
 An anaconda command line window will open.
-On __Linux__ or __MacOS__, just use the stndard terminal.
+On __Linux__ or __MacOS__, just use the standard terminal.
 Navigate to the course repo folder on your machine.
 You can accomplish this by typing "cd *your folder path*" and pressing < enter >.
 Replace *your folder path* with the path to the course material folder on your computer.
  - Next, type `conda env create -f environment.yml`.
 This will create an anaconda environment called "gmdsitut" and install the python dependencies required for this course.
 It may take a while.
 Should you wish, you can inspect the *environment.yml* file in the repo folder to see what dependecies are being installed.

 **Start jupyter notebook**